Neil H. Buchanan

 Washington, District Of Columbia 20052

-Neil H. Buchanan currently teaches tax law and tax policy, and he has also taught contracts and law and economics.
+Professor Buchanan teaches tax law and tax policy, and he has also taught contracts and law and economics.
 His research addresses the taxing and spending policies of the federal government, focusing on budget deficits, the national debt, health care costs, and Social Security.
-He also is engaged in a research project that asks how current policy choices should be shaped by concerns for the interests of future generations.
+He also is engaged in a long-running research project that asks how current policy choices should be shaped by concerns for the interests of future generations.